A few weeks after constructing the raised bed and planter, in April, I prepared them for planting.

 If you look closely you can see the start of what turned out to be a good harvest: courgette, peppers, cucumber and sweetcorn in the planter, and onions, lettuce and carrot in the raised bed.

-More details on our harvests to come in a later post.
+More details on our harvests to come in Part 3.